Free Your Knowledge

 why I share what I know and why you should too

 Someone once said to me in response to the promotion of free knowledge, "Lunch isn't free.
 I have to work for it.
+I had to work to acquire this knowledge.
 And therefore I'm deciding to keep my knowledge to myself."
-But knowledge does not equal ability.
-Just as teaching people how to make lunch for free does not equal giving them a free lunch.
-But in the long run, it does help ensure that we all get to have lunch, perhaps even together.
+But in my opinion, knowledge does not equal lunch.
+Teaching people how to make lunch for free does not equal giving them a free lunch.
+Yet in the long run, it does help ensure that we all get to have lunch, perhaps even together.